Info

 — Isolation.
 Part of the joy of nature photography is being out in nature.
 Many of the trips we run we’re not staying at a lodge surrounded by a dozen other guests and tour operators and other lodges around the corner doing the same thing.

-• This will TOTALLY depend on which trip you come out on.
-The clothing you want for the northern lights tour and the clothing you want for the coastal brown bears tour are 2 entirely beasts.
-Clothing for Winter Photography would be a starter for the Northern Lights tour.
+depend on which trip you come out on.
+The clothing you want for the northern lights tour and the clothing you want for the coastal brown bears tour are 2 entirely beasts.As a basic standard though, you want to be warm, dry and comfortable.
+For most tours we do, you want some rain gear.

-Conversely, Bears of Summer, Grizzlies in the Mist and the Coastal Brown Bears tours you DO definitely want a pair of chest waders.
+Conversely, Bears of Summer, Grizzlies in the Mist and the Coastal Brown Bears tours you definitely want a pair of chest waders.

 If you are interested in a particular trip give me a call or drop me an email and I’ll be glad to forward you with some more information specific to the trip you’re considering.